 Alongside Rachael’s criminal practice is her family practice, in which she regularly appears in private and public matters.
 Rachael has extensive experience of appearing for Local Authorities, parents, and Guardians alike.
 This aspect of Rachael’s practice is complemented by her criminal experience.
 She appears in serious matters involving sexual abuse and non-accidental injury, where the strong working knowledge of both disciplines allows her to leave no stone unturned.

-Rachael is recognised for her thorough approach to cases and careful witness handling.
-She takes an assertive approach on behalf of her clients, robustly representing their interests throughout.
-Moreover, she builds a good rapport with her clients, providing advice to them in a way which is clear and uncomplicated.
+In both disciplines, Rachael takes an assertive approach on behalf of her clients, robustly representing their interests throughout.
+She builds a good rapport with her clients, providing advice to them in a way which is clear and uncomplicated.

 Rachael’s written and preparatory work is widely appreciated by those instructing her, for its clear analysis and helpful guidance.
 Rachael has received praise from the judiciary for her persuasive and well-argued skeleton arguments.

 Rachael is provides pre-charge advice in criminal cases, including those with complex issues.

 Regina v GH, Inner London Crown Court – two week defence trial, during which Rachael successfully defended a client accused of numerous sexual offences against a family member.
 He was acquitted of all offences before the jury.

 Regina v JM, Carlisle Crown Court – two week defence trial, during which Rachael successfully argued to exclude scientific evidence adduced by the prosecution.
 Following cross-examination of the complainant, the counts of rape were removed from the jury, with counts of attempted rape substituted.